GraceFossaluzza/Thesis/README.md

 - `utils.py`: Standard utility functions
 - `visualize.py`: Visualizes model properties such as reconstructions, loss curves and original data samples

-Each `main.py` script takes a number of relevant parameters as input to enable parameter tuning, experimentation of different model types, dataset sizes and types.
-These can be read from the respective files.

 ## Setup environment
 Create a new python environment and install the packages from `requirements.txt` using